You are using an outdated browser. Please upgrade your browser to improve your experience.

 Eye See ...
 Eye Learn® Kindergarten Vision Program

 Eye See ...
-Eye Learn® is an innovative program that seeks to ensure comprehensive eye care for all school children is just one of the ways that local eye doctors in British Columbia communities are helping youngsters, and it’s making all the difference.
+Eye Learn® is an innovative program that seeks to ensure comprehensive eye care for all school children and is just one of the ways that local eye doctors in British Columbia communities are helping youngsters, and it’s making all the difference.

 Initiated in January 2014 by the BC Doctors of Optometry, the Eye See ...
 Eye Learn® effort is based on a program that first began in Alberta.
 It provides doctor-delivered eye health exams for all kindergarten students in participating school districts, and when indicated, prescription eyeglasses at no charge.
 As we all know, a child's vision influences subsequent school achievement as well as overall developmental success.
 Eye See ...
 Eye Learn® is one way to help identify and diagnose possible eye abnormalities, detect and treat vision problems and prescribe corrective lenses if needed.